 The Beaverton, Oregon-based maker of Air Jordans created the Nike+ brand in 2006 as a way for people to measure their workouts.
 It also helped Nike increase the time customers spend with the Nike brand and gain a foothold in social media by offering users the ability to post results online and compare with friends.

 “We’ve moved from being a product company to a services and product company,” Olander said today in an interview.

-Nike+ products have included shoe sensors and a wristband that records workouts and movement to applications on digital devices such as Apple Inc. (AAPL)’s iPhone.
+Nike+ products have included shoe sensors and a wristband that records workouts and movement to applications on digital devices such as Apple Inc. (AAPL:US)’s iPhone.

 The video game begins by taking players through a series of physical tests, including stretching and push-ups, to make a fitness assessment.
 The program uses that data to create a personalized training regimen.
 Activity is then recorded and another evaluation is made four weeks later to measure progress, much as a personal trainer would.

 Facebook will be integrated into the experience, enabling people to post results to the social network.
 Users can also work out with a friend by viewing his or her video feed through the Xbox Live network, Olander said.